1 of 2 blamed in deadly California warehouse fire to testify

 OAKLAND, Calif.
 (AP) - One of two men blamed for a warehouse fire that killed 36 people in the San Francisco Bay Area two years ago will get a chance to testify in court.

-Max Harris is scheduled to take the witness stand Monday in Oakland.
+Max Harris is scheduled to take the witness in an Oakland courtroom Monday.

-He faces involuntary manslaughter charges along with Derick Almena, who is accused of illegally converting the so-called Ghost Ship warehouse into an unlicensed entertainment venue and artist live-work space where the fire broke out in December 2016.
+Harris, 29, faces involuntary manslaughter charges along with Derick Almena, 49, who is accused of illegally converting the so-called Ghost Ship warehouse into an artist live-work space where a Dec.
+2, 2016 fire killed 36 people.

-Harris is accused of collecting rent and booking unpermitted concerts at the warehouse.
+Prosecutors allege that Almena, 49, stuffed the warehouse full of highly flammable furniture, pianos, rugs and other material and failed to provide smoke detectors, fire alarms, sprinklers and other required safety equipment.
+Prosecutors say Harris, 29, helped Almena convert the warehouse, collect rent and schedule concerts.

-Prosecutors said the men were criminally negligent by filling the building with flammable materials and failing to install sprinklers and smoke detectors.
+Both men pleaded no contest to 36 counts of manslaughter last summer, but a judge scuttled the plea deal after victims’ families objected to their proposed sentences as too lenient.

 Copyright © 2019 The Washington Times, LLC.